ved5288/matchup/README.md

 ### Compute Maximum Cardinality Matching using CPLEX

-*_Software Dependencies_* - IBM ILOG CPLEX Optimization Studio v12.8 - python 3.5 API

-Run the following command to generate the max. cardinality LP file for an instance and solve the LP using CPLEX solver.
+Run the following command to generate the maximum cardinality LP file for an instance and solve the LP using CPLEX solver.

 `python3 run_cplex.py <input_dir>`